rsln-s/hypergraph-partitioning-archive/content/misc/aggregative-coarsening-for-multilevel-hypergraph-partitioning.md

 mathjax: false
 ---

+The following table presents the results for the paper "Aggregative Coarsening for Multilevel Hypergraph Partitioning".
+They are in the process of being integrated into the larger archive.

 The metric is the number of hyperedges cut.
 The best result for a given set of parameters is highlighted in bold.

 Graph name | \|V\| | \|E\| | \|pins\| | Number of parts | Imbalance | stb\_amg | agg\_amg | alg\_dist | zoltan | patoh | hmetis